nicojourdain/misomip2/README.md

 >
 >    files\_in: file or list of files containing all the variables
 >
->    rho0: volumic mass of seawater used in ocean model
+>    rho0: reference volumic mass of seawater used in ocean model [kg m-3]
 >
->    teos10=False -> assumes the nemo outputs are in potential temperature & practical salinity (EOS80)
+>    teos10=False -> assumes the nemo outputs are in potential temperature & practical salinity (EOS80)<br/>
->
 >          =True  -> assumes the nemo outputs are in CT and AS and convert to PT and PS
 >
 _Example_: